peterjauhal/peterjauhal.github.io/_posts/2025-12-07-emptiness-and-emergence-what-tibetan-buddhist-philosophy-teaches-us-about-ai-alignment.md

 This leads to a **process ontology**: reality consists not of static substances that undergo change, but of dynamic processes that exhibit temporary stability.
 A river provides the classic analogy—it has continuity and identity (the Colorado River), yet it's never the same water twice.
 What we call "the river" is a pattern of flow, not a thing that flows.
 Similarly, what we call "a person", "a mind", or "an AI system" are patterns of processes, not substances with essential cores.

-**Visual Concept: Dependent Origination Diagram**
-*[A circular diagram showing the Twelve Nidānas arranged in a wheel formation, with bidirectional arrows indicating feedback loops.
-Annotations highlight how breaking any single link affects the entire system, and how each element depends on all others.
-The center shows "Emptiness ⟷ Interdependence" as two sides of the same coin.]*

 ### 2.3 Implications for Identity and Agency